Rishtey-Daar Drama · For The manager who hasn't heard of work-life balance

 What's the right amount to spend on a boss's gift in India?

 ₹800-₹2000 is the corporate-gifting consensus for an individual contributor giving to their direct manager.
-Below ₹500 reads as a slight; above ₹3000 reads as suck-up territory and can make peers uncomfortable.
-Junior employees should err lower (₹500-₹1000), senior ICs and managers can go higher.
+Below ₹500 reads as a slight; above ₹3000 reads as suck-up territory and makes peers uncomfortable.
+Junior employees should err lower (₹500-₹1000), senior ICs and managers can go higher (₹1500-₹2500).
+Aim for forgettable-but-appropriate.

 Should I gift my boss something personal or professional?